 By making the alignment process sensitive to predictive uncertainty, our method fosters a more robust and stable training process, effectively mitigating the challenges posed by data imbalance and domain-specific ambiguity.

-\paragraph{\textbf{Cross-distillation training}} The second step of our hierarchical framework is Cross-Distillation Training (CDT), a process designed to transfer knowledge from a large foundation model (DINOv2-base~\cite{oquab2023dinov2}) teacher to a lightweight ConvNeXt-tiny~\cite{liu2022convnet} student, as illustrated in Figure \ref{frame_work} (a).
-This approach adheres to the MobileGeo paradigm by directly training the final student architecture without requiring any inference-time modifications.
-Critically, this teacher is not used off-the-shelf; it is first specialized for the target task through a parameter-efficient fine-tuning process on the University-1652 dataset, where only the final two Transformer blocks were made trainable.
-This approach creates an expert teacher that retains vast, general visual knowledge while acquiring high-level semantic understanding specific to our domain.
+\paragraph{\textbf{Cross-distillation training}} The second step of our hierarchical framework is Cross-Distillation Training, a process designed to transfer knowledge from a large foundation model (DINOv2-base~\cite{oquab2023dinov2}) teacher to a lightweight student.
+Critically, this teacher is not used off-the-shelf; it is first specialized through a parameter-efficient fine-tuning process on the University-1652 dataset, where only the final two Transformer blocks were made trainable.
+This approach creates an expert teacher that retains general visual knowledge while acquiring high-level semantic understanding specific to CVGL.

 To ensure comprehensive knowledge transfer, we distill information at both the feature and logit levels as follows: